pv-navadeep/Devlopment/README.md

 **Date:** 19-05-2025

-Today Goal : Creating a Books Management(CRUD Operations)
+**Today's Goal:** Implement a Books Management system (CRUD Operations)

-- Created a Book Management
+- Developed a Book Management application.
-- implemented Create, Retrive, Update, Delete functionalities
+- Implemented Create, Retrieve, Update, and Delete functionalities.
-- used InMemory Database
+- Used an in-memory database for initial testing.
-- learned HTTP status codes,HTTP responses and implemented
+- Learned about HTTP status codes and responses, and applied them in the project.

-**Next Steps**
+**Next Steps** (Completed):

-- create a database using  SQLAlchemy
+- Set up a database using SQLAlchemy.
-- have to learn in depth of SQLAlchemy
+- Explored SQLAlchemy in  depth.
+- Created and managed books using an SQLite database.